Skip to Main Content

 Unlock the secrets of how to find books, videos, journals, and other materials quickly and efficiently, whether you're starting with titles, authors, or vague topic ideas.

 Citation can be a troublesome process, with its seemingly endless lists of rules and variations.
-Learn universal concepts underlying all citation, efficient processes for tracking and managing resources, and how to find answers to questions like, "In APA, how do I cite a quotation to blog post without a clear author or page numbers?"
+Librarians can work with students to learn universal concepts underlying all citations, efficient processes for tracking and managing resources, and how to find answers to questions like, "In APA, how do I cite a quotation from a blog post without a clear author or page numbers?"

 Citation Management Tools